ConservationInternational/trends.earth/docs/source/documentation/settings.rst

 useful when trying to problem-solve any issues you might encounter while using Trends.Earth.

 Automatic download of remotely generated datasets
 _________________________________________________

 After submitting a calculation using |trends.earth|, it is sent to Google Earth Engine to run calculations in the cloud.
 This setting enables the automatic download of the results into your base data directory.

-Disabling this setting means the results have to be downloaded manually by clicking on the |iconCloudDownload| icon below the user defined task name.
+Disabling this setting means the results have to be downloaded manually by clicking on the |iconCloudDownload| icon below the user defined task name - note that this icon is only visible when this option is turned off.

 Use binaries for faster processing
 __________________________________